dbutz/SchoolSite-Pro-Docs/forecasts/maturation/matStudentYield.md

-# Maturation Student Yield Factors
+# More about Maturation Student Yield Factors
 ## Calculating Student Yield Factors

 The Maturation Student Yield Factors (MSYFs), combined with the total number of housing units estimated